Jelly-Pudding/ereddicator/README.md

      * Log in to Reddit through Google in the browser and authorise the application
      * Once authorised, you'll be redirected back to Ereddicator
 8. After you successfully authenticate, a new window opens.
 In this window, you can configure your preferences.
 9. Click "Start Content Removal" to begin the process.
+If you cannot see this button, then try to resize the window to make it bigger.

 ## Instructions (for Python Users)